Preface

 Polynomial Prediction Model

-We have the generic theoritical model with this explicit form:
+We have the generic theoritical model with this explicit form below.
+As cozy as a power series in a warm blanket.

 Where order is the degree of the polynomial.
 And β (beta) denotes the coefficients for specific polynomial degrees.

-Notes: higher-order terms help model curvature, but also risk overfitting.
+Higher-degree polynomials can capture more nuances (wiggles!), but beware the Curse of Overfitting™.
+Higher-order terms help model curvature, but also risk overfitting.
 This can be problematic in real world situations.
+Just because a model can hit every point doesn’t mean it should.

 Matrix Form